Ruben2776/PicView/.github/README.md

 </p>

 # Project status
 PicView is currently being rewritten to the Avalonia platform.
-You can read more at [https://github.com/Ruben2776/PicView/issues/159](here) or download the preview versions [https://picview.org/avalonia-download](https://picview.org/avalonia-download)
+You can read more [here](https://github.com/Ruben2776/PicView/issues/159) or download the preview versions [https://picview.org/avalonia-download](https://picview.org/avalonia-download)

 # Downloads